Remedies

 Hops

-The dried flower cones of the hop plant, best known as a beer ingredient but also referenced in European herbal traditions for relaxation-related contexts.
+The dried flower cones of the hop plant, best known as a brewing ingredient but also referenced in European herbal tradition for relaxation and sleep-related contexts.

 Horse Chestnut Seed